 The following tribute is from the School Report 2001

 “Ian’s teaching was often inspiring and always generous.
 Notionally a part-time colleague, he often gave up an evening, weekend or part of a holiday to provide extra-tuition, and to give his students every additional opportunity to reach the exacting standards he set.
-An expert photographer himself, he regularly offered Photography sessions on an extra-curricular basis, and, more often than note these were over-subscribed.
+An expert photographer himself, he regularly offered Photography sessions on an extra-curricular basis, and, more often than not these were over-subscribed.
 Past productions such as Oedipus the King and O What a Lovely War! owe much to his shrewdly conceived and patiently crafted stage designs.
 Parents always appreciated the care and sheer detail he would invariably provide in his end of term reports, even though they were sometimes defeated by his hieroglyphic handwriting.
 A kindly and well-read colleague, very much of the old school, with a dry sense of humour and apparently endless patience, Ian Parkinson has given outstanding service to Scarborough College, and we wish him a long and happy retirement.”

 2014 Alumni Award – Peter Caton.